mzha/Display.gg/README.md

 It is recommended that you use a smurf or create a new league account and repeat this process for a second API key and put it where it says "PUT API KEY 2 HERE".
 It will halve the amount of time it takes to load the information.

 Now change the other values in the config.json file.
 Where it says "Omega Rex", enter your summoner name with quotes around it.
 You can play around with the scale_factor until you find one that suits your tastes.
-Going under 6 is not recommended because it will cause visual clashes.
+*Going under 6 is not
+recommended because it will cause visual clashes!*

-<font color="blue">Congratulations!
-Display.gg is installed!</font>
+<font color="blue">**Congratulations!
+Display.gg is installed!**</font>
 ### Running Instructions
-In Terminal, from the DisplayGG folder, run this command, replacing x with 0 if you're on Windows, or 1 if you're on Mac:
+In Terminal, from the DisplayGG folder, run this command.

+Replace x with 0 if you're on Windows, or 1 if you're on Mac:

 `python3 script.py x`

-You can put a summoner name in quotes afterwards if you want the program to load data for a different summoner, like so:
+You can put a summoner name in double-quotes afterwards if you want the program to load data for a summoner other than the one in your config.json, like so:

-`python3 script.py x 'SUMMONERNAME'`
+`python3 script.py x "SUMMONERNAME"`

 Now the program is running and will automatically open when you load into game.
 You can exit the program from the Terminal window by pressing Ctrl-C.